Meet Your Certified Team

 Katie Cameron - VSA-DT

 I provide puppy training and obedience & manners training in Nassau and Suffolk County.
 Regardless if you have a nippy puppy or an adult dog who needs some impulse control training, I can provide you with practical solutions and guidance that best fit you and your dog’s needs.

 I first discovered my love of dog training while volunteering at the Southampton Animal Shelter while I was in high school.
 At the shelter I learned how enriching training can be for both the dog and the handler.
 Now, I’m happy to be honing my skills with my two Border Collies, Pippin and Solo.
 Pippin and I have loved getting our feet wet in agility, but Pippin has had some health issues that have cut her agility career short.
 So we work on some fun trick training, obedience and are working on off-leash confidence.
 Solo is my new puppy and we’re having a fun time working on the basics and will be getting into dog sports as he grows.

 I approach training dogs the same way I approach training my own.
 Training should be fun for both the dog and the owner, and is a great way to build your relationship with your dog.
 There’s nothing better than seeing your dog come running to you when you call ready to play!
 The best way I’ve found to get this reaction is through positive reinforcement based training.
 By being kind to our dogs and paying them for what we want, we can mold our dogs into the canine citizens we know they can be.
 My methods are always fun, compassionate, and fair to both the dog and their people.

 Continuing my education as a dog training professional is very important to me.
-I am a student of the Victoria Stilwell Academy for Dog Training & Behavior.
+I am a graduate and certified Victoria Stilwell Academy for Dog Training & Behavior.
 I have also taken courses on impulse control, obedience, building drive and motivation in training and continue learning agility.

 My dog training education currently includes: